Screen-Free Activities for Toddlers (Ages 1–6)

 Why Screen-Free Play Is Important for Toddlers

-Screen-free activities help toddlers:
+Screen-free activities help children:

-• Improve attention span and concentration
+• 🧠 Build focus and concentration

-• Encourage creativity and imagination
+• 💡 Encourage problem-solving and independent thinking

 Children don’t need screens to learn — they need meaningful, hands-on experiences that encourage curiosity and independence.